Model Selection Principles in Misspecified Models: Abstract

 \section{Abstract}

-Model selection is of fundamental importance to high dimensional modeling featured in many contemporary applications.
-Classical principles of model selection include the Kullback-Leibler divergence principle and the Bayesian principle, which lead to the Akaike information criterion and Bayesian information criterion when models are correctly specified.
-Yet model misspecification is unavoidable when we have no knowledge of the true model or when we have the correct family of distributions but miss some true predictor.
-In this paper, we propose a family of semi-Bayesian principles for model selection in misspecified models, which combine the strengths of the two well-known principles.
-We derive asymptotic expansions of the semi-Bayesian principles in misspecified generalized linear models, which give the new semi-Bayesian information criteria (SIC).
-A specific form of SIC admits a natural decomposition into the negative maximum quasi-log-likelihood, a penalty on model dimensionality, and a penalty on model misspecification directly.
-Numerical studies demonstrate the advantage of the newly proposed SIC methodology for model selection in both correctly specified and misspecified models.
+Model selection is of fundamental importance to high-dimensional modeling featured in many contemporary applications.
+Classical principles of model selection include the Bayesian principle and the Kullback-Leibler divergence principle, which lead to the Bayesian information criterion and Akaike information criterion, respectively, when models are correctly specified.
+Yet model misspecification is unavoidable in practice.
+We derive novel asymptotic expansions of the two well-known principles in misspecified generalized linear models, which give the generalized BIC (GBIC) and generalized AIC (GAIC).
+A specific form of prior probabilities motivated by the Kullback-Leibler divergence principle leads to the generalized BIC with prior probability ($\mbox{GBIC}_p$), which can be naturally decomposed as the sum of the negative maximum quasi-log-likelihood, a penalty on model dimensionality, and a penalty on model misspecification directly.
+Numerical studies demonstrate the advantage of the new methods for model selection in both correctly specified and misspecified models.